Crews battle garbage fire at St. John's landfill | CBC News

 Crews from the St. John's Regional Fire Department are battling a flare-up at the regional landfill in Robin Hood Bay.

-Fire at the regional landfill is sending think clouds of smoke out across the area

-This comes as hot, dry conditions feed raging forest fires in central Newfoundland and the department of Fisheries, Forestry and Agriculture extends a ban on open fires to the entire province.
+The fire comes as hot, dry conditions feed raging forest fires in central Newfoundland and the Department of Fisheries, Forestry and Agriculture extends a ban on open fires to the entire province.

 Source of fire seems to be coming from Robinhood Bay.
 Emergency crews are on scene. <a href="https://twitter.com/hashtag/nlwx?src=hash&ref_src=twsrc%5Etfw">#nlwx</a> <a href="https://twitter.com/hashtag/nltraffic?src=hash&ref_src=twsrc%5Etfw">#nltraffic</a> <a href="https://t.co/beak4jeu2f">pic.twitter.com/beak4jeu2f</a>—@AlertsNL